ayoob196/alx-system_engineering-devops/0x02-shell_redirections/README.md

-file 5 first 10 lines of passwd file 6 display third line file 7 create a file with a weird name conatins "Best School file 8 copy the result of ls -la to a fil
+file 5 first 10 lines of passwd file 6 display third line file 7 create a file with a weird name conatins "Best School file 8 copy the result of ls -la to a file file 9 dupluicate last line